 There are good walks around the picturesque Omey Island near Claddaghduff, with its rolling dunes, grassland and birds, and the tidal island near Carna, which likewise features spectacular seascapes.

 Connemara has beautiful woodlands as well as stunning coastal areas and magnificent mountains.
 The Derryclare Woods, in the Inagh Valley near Recess, and the Ballynahinch Woods, between Clifden and Recess, both have superb views of the Twelve Bens.
+It might even be one of the top places to visit in Europe.

 If you’re after different kinds of outdoor pursuits, then it’s likely you won’t be disappointed.
 Connemara has a huge range of opportunities for outdoor activities.
 Golfers can find spectacular courses, while anglers can fish inland in rivers and lakes, or take to the sea on a fishing excursion.